Discover the dumbbell pullover benefits and see how this isolation chest exercise might be able to help you reach your goals faster.

 Dumbbell Pullover Benefits.
 The dumbbell pullover offers a few key benefits that you can experience if you are among the best candidates for this movement (i.e. some people shouldn’t do this exercise).
 Listed below are the top dumbbell pullover benefits:

 - Build Upper Body Muscle.
 Although it’s considered to be among the isolation chest exercises (since it’s a single-joint movement), it also effectively works the triceps and lats.
-The dumbbell pullover is also unique in that it hits the lats and the triceps.
 So get ready for thicker chest and back muscles.
 I should note, though, that contrary to populare belief, this exercise does not work the serratus anterior (the “rib muscles”), at least not in any substantial manner.

 - Work the Stabilizers.
 The dumbbell pullover clearly does your chest justice, but it’ll also test many stabilizer muscles throughout your body; spefically those in the abs, upper back/scapular region and the gluteal muscles.
 Stabilizer muscles don’t actually do the work to move the weight, but they support the muscles that do by holding them steady or balanced.
 Poorly developed stabilizer muscles can be a “weak link” that causes a plateau.